ljchen17/Dotify/README.md

 4. Display of the names of the artists

-### 2. List of extra credit you attempted
+### B. List of extra credit you attempted
 N/A

-### 3. Shows an photo or screenshot of your app running on a device/emulator
+### C. Shows an photo or screenshot of your app running on a device/emulator

 <img src="HW1.png" alt="hw1_diagram" style="zoom:75%;" />